Jules Greenbaum: Early career and Deutsche Bioscope

-Greenbaum was born in Berlin in 1867 as Julius Grünbaum.
+Greenbaum was born in Berlin on January 15, 1867, as Julius Grünbaum.
+He was Jewish and his ancestors may have immigrated from Hungary to Berlin.
 He married Emma Karstein in c1887 and moved to Chicago in the United States, where his first son Georg was born 1 November 1889.
-He originally worked in the textile industry, but on his return to Berlin in 1895 aged around 42 Greenbaum moved into the newly established film business and founded Deutsche Bioscope (Deutsche Bioskop) in 1899.
+He worked in the textile industry.

+On his return to Berlin in 1895 aged around 42, Greenbaum moved into the newly established film business and founded Deutsche Bioscope (Deutsche Bioskop) in 1899.
 This name has various contemporary spellings, including Bioscope, Bioskope and Bioskop.
 Greenbaum acquired a camera in Amsterdam, and a cameraman, Georg Furkel.
 Furkel worked as his technical director until 1912, along with another Dutch cameraman, Martin Knoop.

 Deutsche Bioscope's first independent film was the 60-metre 1899 newsreel picture Spring Parade featuring German Kaiser Wilhelm II.
 His firm released more newsreels in 1901/02, importing American and French features and manufacturing cinema equipment.

 Deutsche Bioscope GmbH, Berlin, was incorporated on 18 June 1902 with a capital of 20,000 marks The main offices were at 131d Friedrichstraße, where the firm supplied equipment (including the American Biograph camera), and an 8-hour guaranteed film copying service.

 Bioscope's cameramen were sent to Vienna, Munich, Leipzig, Halle, Nuremberg, Kiel, Hamburg, Poznan, Lviv and Riga in search of vaudeville/variety acts to film.